The Wretched Heir

 “With the matter settled, I desire Master Michael to escort me back to my chambers.
 The servant before did not satisfy my side.
 I require an escort of much higher standing at my arm.”

-The onlookers glanced to the servant that had brought her a moment.
+The onlookers glanced at the servant that had brought her a moment.
 He looked shocked by her statement.
 He seemed just as stunned at her demeanor.
 When the stares turned to Michael, the vampire stared back at the young noble.
 If he could have been stunned, he would have it written all over his face.

 This was a splendid excuse to leave the room.
 He glanced back at the coffin over his shoulder.
 He could just see the form, slumbering within the casket.
-Those damned, emerald eyes were burned into his memory as a brand to livestock.
+Those damned, emerald eyes were burned into his memory like a brand to livestock.
 He took a slow step to start walking toward Mara as dignified as he could manage with the weight on his shoulders.

 “Verily, should thus extravagant talk cease, I shall escort thee.”